A statistical physics framework for optimal learning: Introduction

-Statistical physics provides a long-standing theoretical framework for understanding learning through prototypical models \cite{engel2001statistical}, a perspective that has carried over into recent advances in ML theory \cite{bahri2020statistical,krzakala2024houches}.
-It exploits the high dimensionality of learning problems to extract low-dimensional effective descriptions in terms of order parameters that capture the key properties of training and performance.
-A substantial body of theoretical results has been obtained in the Bayes-optimal setting, characterizing the information-theoretically optimal performance for given data-generating processes and providing a threshold that no algorithm can improve \cite{doi:10.1073/pnas.1802705116,pmlr-v202-cui23b}.
-In parallel, the algorithmic performance of practical procedures, such as empirical risk minimization, has been studied both in the asymptotic regime via equilibrium statistical mechanics \cite{loureiro2021learning,pmlr-v119-mignacco20a,schroderasymptotics,pmlr-v119-gerace20a,adomaityte2023classification,PhysRevX.11.031059} and through explicit analyses of training dynamics \cite{goldt2019dynamics,mignacco2020dynamical,gerbelot2024rigorous,PhysRevE.111.045310,bordelon2022self}.
+Statistical physics provides theoretical methods to extract low-dimensional effective descriptions of high-dimensional learning problems in terms of order parameters that capture the key properties of training and performance \cite{engel2001statistical}.
+Several results have been obtained in the Bayes-optimal setting, characterizing the information-theoretically optimal performance for given data-generating processes and providing a threshold that no algorithm can improve \cite{doi:10.1073/pnas.1802705116}.
+In parallel, the algorithmic performance of practical procedures, such as empirical risk minimization, has been studied both in the asymptotic regime \cite{loureiro2021learning,pmlr-v119-mignacco20a,pmlr-v119-gerace20a} and through explicit analyses of training dynamics \cite{goldt2019dynamics,mignacco2020dynamical,bordelon2022self}.
 More recently, neural network models analyzed with statistical physics methods have been used to study various paradigmatic learning settings relevant to cognitive science \cite{NEURIPS2022_84bad835,leeanimals,strittmatter_mannelli_ruiz-garcia_musslick_spitzer_2025}.
-However, these lines of work have mainly focused on predefined protocols, often keeping meta-parameters constant during training, without addressing the derivation of optimal learning schedules.
+However, these lines of work have mainly focused on predefined protocols, often keeping metaparameters constant during training, without addressing the derivation of optimal learning schedules.